MicrosoftDocs/powerbi-docs/articles/powerbi-azure-sql-database-with-direct-connect.md

 -   Every action such as selecting a column or adding a filter will send a query back to the database

--   Tiles are refreshed approximately every 15 mins (refresh does not need to be scheduled)
+-   Tiles are refreshed approximately every 15 mins (refresh does not need to be scheduled).
+This can be adjusted in the Advanced settings when you connect.

--   Q&A is not available for Direct Connect datasets
+-   Q&A is not available for DirectQuery datasets

 -   Schema changes are not picked up automatically

--   Groups are only available with [Power BI Pro](powerbi-power-bi-pro-content-what-is-it.md).

 These restrictions and notes may change as we continue to improve the experiences.
 The steps to connect are detailed below.

+## Power BI Desktop and DirectQuery

+Power BI Desktop also allows the use of DirectQuery over Azure SQL Database.
+This approach provides additional flexability and capabilities.
+Reports created using Power BI Desktop can then be published to the Power BI service.
+[Learn More](powerbi-desktop-use-directquery.md)

+## Connecting through Power BI

 Connect to the [Azure SQL Database connector](https://app.powerbi.com/getdata/bigdata/azure-sql-database-with-live-connect) for Power BI.